donatienLeray/WortEx/tasks.md

 TODO

-Design: Do somehing with the name of the game (WortEx, Vortex)
+Design: Do something with the name of the game (WortEx, Vortex)

 ## Extras